thaliaarchi/repo-archival/scripts/snippets/notes.md

 # The SNIPPETS collection

 [The SNIPPETS collection](https://web.archive.org/web/19971221055229/http://snippets.org/)
-was a collection of free C programs created by Bob Stout from 1992 to 1997.
+was a collection of free C programs created by Bob Stout from the late 1980s to 2007.
 After his death in 2011, various people [discussed](https://stackoverflow.com/questions/8246557/where-did-the-c-and-c-snippets-library-go) its archival.

 Known releases: